Quantum aspects of spacetime: A quantum optics view of acceleration radiation and black holes: Quantum and thermal nature of horizon-brightened acceleration radiation (HBAR)

 \subsection{HBAR transition probabilities}

 The two direct consequences of the gravitational field needed for the calculations of the HBAR radiation field are the functional forms of the scalar field modes and the geodesic equations.
 In their near-horizon CQM forms, these are Eqs.~(\ref{eq:CQM_modes}) and (\ref{eq:tau_in_x})--(\ref{eq:t_in_x}).
-Considering atoms freely falling into the black hole, the possible emission of outgoing radiation corresponds to the purely outgoing CQM modes of Eq.~(\ref{eq:CQM_modes}).
+These results can be applied to atoms freely falling into the black hole, in the HBAR thought experiment of Figs.~\ref{fig:HBAR-setup} and ~\ref{fig:HBAR-setup-2}.

+where the possible emission of outgoing radiation corresponds to the purely outgoing CQM modes of Eq.~(\ref{eq:CQM_modes}).
 Then, the emission and absorption rates under free fall, using Eqs.~(\ref{eq:P_ex_explicit}) and (\ref{eq:P_ab_explicit}), become

 and

 where $k=1/e$ and $x_f$ is an approximate scale setting the upper boundary of the region of dominance of the near-horizon CQM behavior.
 In addition, from Eqs.~(\ref{eq:tau_in_x}) and (\ref{eq:t_in_x}), the emission rate becomes